Guillaume-Docquier/python-azure-func-tutorial/README.md

 For our example, however, we can let it run a little and it'll work well enough.

 Now that our model has been trained, let's test it!
-Before just throwing it in our azure func, we'll write a test.
+Before just throwing it in our azure func, we'll write an actual test.
 We'll use ``matplotlib`` to draw graphs, so we'll need to install it.
 ``pip install matplotlib``